Ronan-Francis/Emerging-Technologies/README.md

 #### Task Breakdown and Reasoning:

 **Task 1: Third-Order Letter Approximation Model**
-- **Choice of Corpus**: Five English texts that provide a source of natural language, ensuring that the model captures varied language patterns.
+- **Choice of Corpus**: Five English texts that provide a source of natural language.
 - **Text Sanitization**:
   - **Uppercase Conversion**: Standardizing all text to uppercase simplifies pattern recognition.
-  - **Character Filtering**: Retaining only ASCII letters, full stops, and spaces focusing the model on essential elements.
+  - **Character Filtering**: Retaining only ASCII letters, full stops, and spaces; focusing the model on essential elements.
 - **Trigram Data Structure**:
   - **Custom Design**: `defaultdict` streamlines the code, reducng the need for condition checks.

 **Task 2: Trigram-Based Text Generation**
 - **Weighted Random Selection**:
   - **Rationale**: Using counts as weights to pick the next character makes the text generation probabilistic yet context-aware, imitating natural language use where more frequent sequences appear more often.
-  - **Implementation without External Libraries**: This showcases an understanding of weighted random selection and probability distribution in pure Python.
+  - **Implementation without External Libraries**:) This showcases an understanding of weighted random selection and probability distribution in pure Python.

 **Task 3: Model Analysis**
 - **Validation Against `words.txt`**: